harmony-development/.github/profile/README.md

 # Welcome to Harmony!

-This is where we develop Harmony.
+This is where we develop Harmony, an open source federated chat protocol with an emphasis on simplicity and performance.
 You can find all our projects here:

 - [the Harmony Protocol]
 - Our RPC system, [hRPC]